Chiniklas/mj_pin_utils/README.md

 ### Controller

 So far, nothing actuates the robot.
 Define your own controller by inheriting the [`Controller`](mj_pin/abstract.py) class.
-One just needs to override the `get_torques(self, sim_step, mj_data)` method.
+One just needs to override the `compute_torques_dof(self, mj_data)` method.
 This method is called each physics step in the simulator.
-This method should return a dictionary `{joint name : torque value}`.
+This method should update `self.torques_dof` with the desired torque values on **all the DoF** (only actuated ones will be used in the simulator).
 One can use methods from the base class to do so:

 - use `q, v = self.get_state(mj_data)` to get the position and velocity of your degrees of freedom (DoF).
-- fill the `self.torques_dof` with the desired torque values on **all the DoF** (only actuated ones will be used in the simulator).
-- then, `torque_map = self.get_torque_map()` returns the desired dictionary.

 See `example/0_pd_controller.py` as an example.
 In this framework, using a controller based on a pinocchio model is simplified, as shown in the example.
 ```sh